nikka-a/EmbeddedDesignByBrockLaMeres/README.md

   <b>This repository is under construction</b>
 </p>

-## Links
+## Links to the Material
 - [YouTube Playlist](https://www.youtube.com/playlist?list=PL643xA3Ie_EuHoNV7AgvJXq-z1hrE8vsm)
 - [Amazon Listing](https://www.amazon.com/Embedded-Systems-Design-MSP430FR2355-LaunchPadTM/dp/3030405761)

 ## About

-This repository contains modified source code with explanations from the book and YouTube playlist, and an answer key to exercises at the end of each chapter.
+This repository contains modified source code with explanations from the book and YouTube playlist, and my solutions to exercises at the end of each chapter.

 ## Goal